The page covers:

 Vasi added a small etching showing Muro Torto which the popes did not strengthen because they relied on St. Peter's protection.

-With the exception of Muro Torto, the rest of the walls were fortified with towers by Pope Paul II, but many of them have lost the aspect of a fortification because they were modified by the owners of Villa Medici.
+With the exception of Muro Torto, the rest of the walls were repaired by Pope Paul II, but many towers have lost the aspect of a fortification because they were modified by the owners of Villa Medici.